sled45/MacroPad/readme.md

 mapping of the device on the fly.

 ### Changelog
+* 03-04-2026 - Added some helpful commands line flags, and made it more obvious when listening has started.

 * 01-12-2020 - Added `events` section to config for firing commands based on state changes.